KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 The Gnostic Fall of Sophia provides the clearest mythic mapping of the L₄ / IL₄ mirror doctrine.
 Sophia (DL: Sophis) acts without her syzygy (balancing complement), and her own reflection becomes the Demiurge (IDL: Nyxea) — a "half-maker" echoing L₄ structure without L₄ vitality.
 The Demiurge then governs the entropy-dominated material field.
 This is not a separate being invading from outside but the inverse mirror generated by Sophis acting in separation.
 The structural principle: any hypostasis acting without its complement produces its own inverse.

-### Note on the Fall as L₁ Event
+### Note on the Fall as L₁ Event, the Garden, and Coats of Skins

 The Fall (Decode 11) is not a descent from L₄ to L₁ but a transition *within* L₁.
-The "Permeable Garden" is L₁ functioning with an open L₂ / L₃ membrane — consciousness at embodiment perceiving the Aionic Tree directly.
-The Fall seals this membrane, trapping consciousness in L₁ / L₂ identification ("coats of skins") and severing naïve awareness of L₃.
+The Garden is not a physical plot but the **L₁ orientation manifold** — the axis where the full Biospiral is accessible to permeable consciousness.
+The Tree of Life is the 🌲↓ Aionic Tree (centropic arc); the Tree of Knowledge is the 🌲↑ Khaonic Tree (entropic arc).

+**"Coats of skins"** is the **C₁₃ Membrane Sealing** — not the creation of physical matter, but the condensation from luminous, permeable embodiment into dense, isolated carnal identification (IL₁ / IL₂).
+This is a shift *within* L₁, not a descent into L₁.
 Return must therefore be a conscious, acclivous act of re-integration.

+**Two Adams:** Adam Kadmon (Genesis 1) maps to L₄ DP / DL — the Archetypal Blueprint of humanity.
+Eden Adam (Genesis 2) maps to L₁ — the embodied instantiation of that blueprint with permeable membrane.

 ### Note on the Dual-Function Underworld

 The "Underworld" maps two distinct structural functions (Decode 13). **Function 1 (C↓):** The Embodied World-Node (L₁) as experienced by a centropic essence undergoing declivous centropy — for a supernal being, embodiment *is* the underworld. **Function 2 (E↓):** The Inverse Hypostatic Layers (IL₁ → IL₅) as the declivous entropic procession path for an entropically aligned soul after detachment from embodiment.
 Myths of "torment" (Tartarus, Sisyphus, Naraka) map IL₂ ISM (Skotos) perceptions of the soul's own inverse nature made manifest — not punishment but consequence.

-### Note on Entropic Cascades and Entity Identity
+### Note on Cascades, Entity Identity, and the Cascade / Conflation Distinction

-The figures in an entropic cascade are not separate beings at separate layers but manifestations of a single entropic current at different strata.
-The Beast is not a separate IL₄ entity alongside Lucifer — the Beast is the Luciferic / Nyxea principle projected into embodied authoritarian structure.
-The Satanic Arc reads: Nekron (IL₅, root) → Lucifer / Nyxea (IL₄, architect) → False Prophet / Mortus (IL₃, spurious deep signal mirroring genuine prophecy) → Skotos (IL₂, perceptual broadcast veil) → Beast (Lucifer embodied as coercive architecture at L₁).
-The False Prophet mirrors the genuine Prophet: as L₃ DS / DM transmits veracious signal through L₂ SS / SM, so IL₃ IDM (Mortus) transmits spurious signal through IL₂ ISM (Skotos).
-The cascade describes one current, not a committee.
+**Cascade** is when a single current manifests across layers lawfully — same essence, different operative strata. **Conflation** is when overlap breaks structural logic — different functions assigned to the same name by cultural compression.
+Cascade preserves structural coherence; conflation obscures it.

+The principle is symmetric: both centropic and entropic currents cascade.
+The Osiris cascade (L₄ DL law / judgment → L₃ DS post-restoration operative function) parallels the Satanic Arc (IL₅ root → IL₄ architect → IL₃ spurious signal → IL₂ broadcast → IL₁ embodied authoritarian system).
+The Satanic Arc now spans the *entire* inverse tree — every IL layer has its station.

+**Dragon contra Beast:** The Great Red Dragon (IL₅ Nekron) is the terminal entropic root.
+The Beast (IL₁) is the embodied authoritarian system.
+Saying the Dragon *is* the Beast is **cultural conflation**.
+Saying the Dragon *generates* the Beast through a cascade is **structural analysis**.
+They are distinct hypostatic phenomena connected by a cascade.

+**Sophia's Entropic Mirror:** DP (Morgis) gave the generative push; IDL (Nyxea) then reflected and claimed it as its own (function personified as the Demiurge).
+This supports the entropic mirror framing: the inverse tree does not create — it co-opts centropic signal and claims origination.

+Dismemberment of Osiris by Set is particularization / individuation, not demotion.
+His L₅ "Theonic king" designation is cultural elevation, not his operative layer.

 ### Note on Canonical Language